bcbio/bcbio-nextgen/docs/contents/pipelines.rst

-TruSeq kit, the set of adapters to trim off are the TruSeq adapters and possible polyA tails, so ``adapters`` is set to the both of those. ``strandedness`` can be set if your library was prepared in a strand-specific manner and can be set to forward, reverse or unstranded (the default).
+TruSeq kit, the set of adapters to trim off are the TruSeq adapters and possible polyA tails, so ``adapters`` is set to the both of those. ``strandedness`` can be set if your library was prepared in a strand-specific manner and can be set to firststrand, secondstrand or unstranded (the default).

 Multiple samples
 ================